 This guide discusses understanding information sources, formulating a topic and search phrase, where and how to search the library for information, how to evaluate sources, how to cite sources, and more.

-Searching for a lot of different material types at once (e.g. books and eBooks, scholarly articles, newspapers, streaming video, etc.)
+- Searching for a lot of different material types at once (such as eBooks, scholarly articles, newspapers, streaming video, etc.)

 Cautions

-Can be overwhelming--searches that are not specific enough may bring back too many results
+- Can be overwhelming, and searches that are not specific enough may bring back too many results

-Doesn't search ALL library databases and electronic resources--users may miss some good sources if they only use the Multi-Search
+- Does not search ALL library databases and electronic resources!
+You may miss some good sources if you only use the Multi-Search

 Our Recommendation